Constitution and By-Laws

 - Chair and/or Committee to conduct training (either individually or as a group) in AGT website, blogging, and social media, etc.

 - Coordinator to oversee the AGT website to keep it current and accurate.
 Shall be liaison between the website master and the Guild.
 Shall facilitate payment for website expenses with AGT funds.

 Criteria for AGT Membership

-- To stay in good standing with AGT, a member must follow the above criteria, conform to AGT’s Constitution and By-Laws, and pay their dues on time.
+- To stay in good standing with AGT, a members must follow the above criteria, conform to AGT’s Constitution and Bylaws, and pay their dues on time.